0xc60f/0xc60f.github.io/src/content/blog/setting-up-nitter-with-nginx.md

 ```

 Once you've done that, run ```./twitter-auth.sh``` to get the token; if everything goes right, you should see something like this:
+_You may need to run `chmod +x twitter-auth.sh` in order for the file to be runnable._

 ```bash
 {"oauth_token":"xxxxxxxxxx-xxxxxxxxx","oauth_token_secret":"xxxxxxxxxxxxxxxxxxxxx"}